PREPARING FOR YOUR PUPPY

 Do I need a harness and if so, what size?

-Harnesses are a great way to help prevent damaging pulling on the puppy's neck.
-A small size adjustable harness should work for bit and after their first growth spurt you can usually upgrade to another size.
-Amazon has lots of great options and some even come with a leash!
+Looking for a way to prevent damaging pulling on your puppy's neck?
+Harnesses are an excellent solution!
+A small size adjustable harness is perfect for your little one, and after their first growth spurt, you can easily upgrade to a size.
+Check out the fantastic options available on Amazon, many of which come with a leash included!

 Does my puppy need any additional vaccines?